 "When I say 'immediately,' I mean some time before August," said the manager.

-"Why did she call the man a 'traitor'?"
+'Why did she call the man a "traitor"?'

-You do not usually need opening and closing quotation marks to punctuate material set off from the main text as a block quotation.
+You do not usually need opening and closing quotation marks to punctuate material that has been set off from the main text as a block quotation.
 Block quotations are typically either indented or put in a smaller font.
 Quotations within the block will have double or single quotes, according to the convention being used (British or American).
 As usual, these different conventions for closing punctuation complicate things.
 Compare the following two examples:

 From the Chicago Manual of Style,